Flying Scotsman steam sets off fire alarm

 BBC reporter Henry Monk said no-one panicked and everyone left calmly - apart from one man who ran out quickly.

-Rail staff later said steam from the locomotive had set the alarms off.
+Network Rail confirmed that "steam and smoke" from the locomotive set off the station's fire alarm.

+A spokesperson said the alarm led to "the short evacuation of the station for 15 minutes" from 19:21 to 19:36.

 The BBC understands fire alarms are normally switched off when the steam engine pays a visit to the central London terminus.

-But on Thursday, the warning was not given and the locomotive's huge cloud of steam sparked an alert.
+But station staff told Mr Monk that on Thursday the warning was not given and the locomotive's huge cloud of steam sparked an alert.

 You may also like: